Casual Labor in Seasonal Industries: Does the 60-Day Rule Still Apply?

 Madhu.T.K

-Employees casually engaged are not employed following the recruitment policies of the company and as such no formal appointment order will be served to them though all statutory benefits as mandated by the law in force will be extended to them.
-Normally, temporary appointment for a fixed period, will be after following the HR policies with regard to such employment.
+Employees casually engaged are not employed following the recruitment policies of the company, and as such, no formal appointment order will be served to them, though all statutory benefits as mandated by the law in force will be extended to them.
+Normally, temporary appointment for a fixed period will be after following the HR policies with regard to such employment.

 In seasonal employment, the engagement of workers during a 'season' will not fall under casual employment.
 They are regular employees only.

 What is the significance of 60 days, I don't know.
-In seasonal employment, 75% attendance in each season would probably make the employee eligible to gratuity and other benefits.
+In seasonal employment, 75% attendance in each season would probably make the employee eligible for gratuity and other benefits.
 Therefore, it is not the number of exact days but the percentage of attendance that matters.

 sitaramsn